-All you need to do now is visit our Term and Whole Life Insurance Quotes page where you’ll have access to quotes from dozens of different life insurance companies.
+All you need to do now is visit our Whole Life Insurance Quotes page where you’ll have access to quotes from dozens of different life insurance companies.
 You’ll even be able to specify whether or not you’d only like to receive quotes from companies that won’t require you to take a medical exam!

 And since we still have your attention…

 It’s fair to say that most people who decide to purchase a life insurance policy do so that they can protect their loved one’s financial future in the event of their death.

 But what happens if you get sick but don’t die?